jgreener64/phd_thesis/README.md

 - Remove multicolumn table tags
 - Consistent table formatting - use top/mid/bottom rule? use booktabs? common footnotesize?
 - How to refer to other sections - use labels, check throughout
 - Cyclin A or A2?
-Cyclin capitalised (also in title)?
-Is there a space?
 See Greg's paper
 - Binding assay or immunoblot assay etc
 - Abbreviations: check first use of each, e.g. PDB; CDK ambiguity
 - Active site should really be ATP-binding site for CDK2, also consistent name for ANS site